OData/AspNetCoreOData/docs/designs/Enable.MinimalApi.md

 in which the logic is:

 -	Minimal API request pipeline will call ‘InvokeAsync’ on the filter one by one.
--	In ODataQueryFilter.InvokeAsync, OnFilterExecutingAsync is called before route handler.
-In which, we will construct the ODataQueryOptions<T> and run OData query validation on it.
+-	In `ODataQueryEndpointFilter.InvokeAsync`, `OnFilterExecutingAsync` is called before route handler.
+In which, we will construct the `ODataQueryOptions<T>` and run OData query validation on it.
 -	Call Route handler
--	OnFilterExecutedAsync is called after route handler.
-In which, we will use the ODataQueryOptions<T> to bind the OData query on the data.
+-	`OnFilterExecutedAsync` is called after route handler.
+In which, we will use the `ODataQueryOptions<T>` to bind the OData query on the data.

-### Extension methods
 We will provide extension methods as follows to empower developers to enable OData query filter easily:

 ```C#